LCAS/aoc_tomato_farm/README.md

 # How to Generate a New Glass house Tomato Farm in Unity

 ## Unity Setup
 Go to https://unity.com/download and download Unity Hub.
-Once it is done, install Install Unity 2022.3.17f1 via Unity Hub.
+Once it is done, install Unity 2022.3.17f1 via Unity Hub.
 After successful installation the version will be available under the Installs tab in Unity Hub.

 ## Add your **unity_tomato_farm_generator** project

 Initialize your Unity Hub, go to the projects window and press the "Add" button.
-After press "Add" button you will need to find your **aoc_tomato_farm/unity_tomato_farm_generator** and open it, your unity project will be displayed.
+After press "Add" button you will need to find your **aoc_tomato_farm/unity_tomato_farm_generator** and open it.
+Your unity project will be displayed.

 In this Unity project , the farm size, the number of rows, the number of plants in each row, the distance between each plant and each row, the quantity of glass houses and the attenuation of the lights can be parametrically adjusted.
 Each plant in the farm is generated randomly, including locations of stems, leaves, fruits and so on.